DHS-Components/dhs-suite-easy-deploy/README.md

   HOW TO LAUNCH THE INSTALLATION:

   The script has 3 parameters, ip machine, name of repository (the repository downloaded is the 1.0.0 version), list of softwares installable.
-If it wants to install ALL softwares please execute this command:
+If it wants to install ALL softwares please execute this command from 'root' user:

     ./2-click-installer.sh "<ip_machine>" "dhs-suite-easy-deploy" "copsi,dafne,tf,sf,iam"